JetBrains/teamcity-documentation/topics/parallel-tests.md

 TeamCity is now capable of parallelizing the execution of your tests by distributing them across multiple build agents, thus minimizing the overall duration of tests.
 The tests of a build can be automatically split into batches, and each batch will run on a separate build agent.
 This feature addresses a popular use case when a build consequently runs many independent tests on the same agent while they could technically be running in parallel, utilizing resources of multiple agents.
 Previously, to emulate such behavior, some users would configure several build configurations and join them in a chain with parallel connections.
-This approach works, but requires implementing sometimes non-trivial logic of tests distribution across batches.
+This approach works, but sometimes requires implementing a non-trivial logic of distributing tests across batches.

-In TeamCity 2022.04, the tests distribution logic is provided by TeamCity itself.
-In addition, such build runners as [Maven](maven.md), [Gradle](gradle.md), [IntelliJ IDEA Project](intellij-idea-project.md), and [.NET](net.md) are capable of automatic filtering of the tests on the agent without the need to change build steps settings.
+In TeamCity 2022.04, the tests' distribution logic is provided by TeamCity itself.
+In addition, such build runners as [Maven](maven.md), [Gradle](gradle.md), [IntelliJ IDEA Project](intellij-idea-project.md), and [.NET](net.md) are capable of automatic filtering of the tests on the agent without the need to change the settings of build steps.

 ## Run tests in parallel